-You can use this to assess the stage of business you’re at, identify areas you might be struggling with, and get clarity on a path to overcome the hurdles you’re facing in getting to the next level.
+You can use this to assess the stage of business you’re at, identify areas you might be struggling with and get clarity on a path to overcome the hurdles you’re facing in getting to the next level.
 You’ll also learn how and why it’s important to get to the top level and create a truly resilient business.

 Stage 1 — The Wobbly Business.

-The wobbly business is the first step in just about every wellness business — the difference is the amount of time a practitioner spends here.
+The wobbly business is the first step in just about every wellness business — the difference is the amount of time that a practitioner spends here.
 This is when you’re just getting started.

 There are loads of gurus out there marketing to this stage of business, telling us you need to have whatever they’re offering in order to be successful.
 But it’s just not true.
 In this stage you might find yourself buying program after program from people who are teaching a specific marketing tactic in the hopes that somehow it will suddenly give birth to your business.
 It won’t.

 The longer you stay in this stage, the harder it is to get out of it.
-Fear begets fear and you can start spiralling downwards quickly until the result is a total failure to launch.
+Fear begets fear and you can start spiraling downwards quickly until the result is a total failure to launch.

 To exit this stage, you have to be courageous and believe in yourself, without needing anyone else’s validation.
-Take a leap of faith and start offering your services to the people that need them.
-You have to learn to be ok with what you might have previously seen as ‘failure’, to understand it simply as more data, that people will say no, that family and friends might judge us, and you have to do it all anyway.
+Take a leap of faith and just start offering your services to the people that need them.
+You have to learn to be ok with what you might have previously seen as ‘failure’, to understand it simply as more data, that people will say no, that family and friends might judge us – and you have to do it all anyway.

 You have to KNOW you have something valuable to offer the world.
 You have to believe in what you’re offering and know how important it is for the people that need it.
 That’s faith, and it’s essential to your business growth.